AustinAres2007/DeveloperJoe/README.md

 ## Release Notes 1.3.3

 1. Internal model rework-- Easier to program new models into DG
-2. Configuration system rework
+2. Bug fixes

 [^nm]: For a normal user, running `run.sh` within the root folder will suffice.
-[^op]: If you want details, use any Python version 3.9 and above, and execute `joe.py` within the root folder of DeveloperJoe.
+[^op]: If you want details, use Python version 3.11, and execute `joe.py` within the root folder of DeveloperJoe.
         If you do not do this, you will most likely run into errors regarding importing modules and other dependencies that require reletive paths.